hodaakl/GENERALIST/readme.md

 - jupyter/

-    Contains jupyter notebooks that run the inference, generate new data and run tests on the model.
+    Contains jupyter tutorial notebook that walks through running the inference, generate new data and running tests on the model.

 - benchmark/

-    Contains implementation of published code and other developed code to compare other models (bmdca, ardca, VAE) to GENERALIST.
+    Contains implementation of published code and other developed code to compare other models (AdabmDCA, ArDCA, VAE) to GENERALIST.

 - todo.txt